Red Sea International Film Festival: Organization

+Celebrities

+The festival is known for drawing a wide list of A-list Hollywood celebrities, with Variety reporting that in 2023 Will Smith and Gwyneth Paltrow were paid $1 million or more to make an appearance.

 Festivals

 2021 edition

 The first edition of the festival opened on 6 December 2021 with Joe Wright's Cyrano at Jeddah, Saudi Arabia.
 138 films from 67 countries were screened at the festival, which included 16 films in competition section.
 It closed on 15 December with the world premiere of Kabir Khan's film 83.
 The event came after several boycott calls by the critics, who warned that the Saudi authorities were attempting to divert the international attention from the country's poor human rights records.
 The Kingdom was being accused of using culture to whitewash its image at a global level.
 One of the critics said that without freedom of speech, the festival descended into propaganda.